LimKimHoong/PDF-GPT/README.md

 `pip install Flask Flask_Cors langchain openai pdf2image chromadb pypdf tiktoken`

 ## API Connect
 In `worker.py`, initialize OpenAI’s HTTP request library using your own API key that you set up earlier (or get one from here) by replacing `api_key="YOUR API KEY"` with your API key.
+Save and close the file.

+## Run the web-app
+To quickly run the chatbot, we need to run the `server.py` file, by the following code in the terminal:

+`python3 server.py`

+Then, open the browser and copy the running url (Ex: `http://127.0.0.1:8000` ).

+## Stop the web-app
+Once you’ve had a chance to run and play around with the application, please press `Crtl` (a.k.a. control (^) for Mac) and `C` at the same time to stop the container and continue the project (as it is also mentioned in terminal).

 ## Contributing
 Welcome any and all contributions!
 Here are some ways you can get started: